alonshrestha/stechalon.com/_posts/2020-09-01-reset-root-password-mysql-mariadb-centos.md

 - Mysql
 - MariaDB
 - reset-passsword
-description: "Forgot mysql/mariadb root password?
-Rest, change or recover the root password of mysql using skip grant tables command in centOS Linux."
+description: "Reset MySQL or MariaDB root password in linux centos and ubuntu.
+Change password using mysql safe mode"
 ---
-[MariaDB](https://mariadb.org/){:target="_blank"}{:rel="nofollow"} root user has full privileges to access every data in the databases.
-Being human, users sometimes make mistakes or forget the root password.
-Using different [types of command](https://stechalon.com/linux-bash-shell-command-types){:target="_blank"} will rest your mysql root passowrd without any [data loss](https://stechalon.com/install-systemback-restore-previous-state-ubuntu-linux){:target="_blank"}.
-In this article, you will learn how to reset the root password of MariaDB on centOS 8 following the steps below.
+MariaDB root user has full privilege to access every data in the databases.

+Being a human, we sometimes make a mistake or forget the root password.
+And that is normal, not to worry &#128513;.

+You can still gain access to your database without losing your data.
+In this article, you will learn how to reset MariaDB or MySQL root password.
-{% include note.html content= "You must have root access on the server to reset mariadb root password." %}

-> **Table Of Content**

-* TOC
-{:toc}

-# Step 1: Stop MariaDB Server
-First you need to down your mariaDB server.
-For that use the command  <span style="color:#bb1919">*'sudo systemctl stop mariadb'*</span>.
+## Prerequisites
+- You must have **sudo** user access on MySQL or MariaDB running Linux machine.

+## Identify Your Database Server Version
+Before we move on to recovering the password you should know which version of MySQL or MariaDB you are running on your machine.

+Depending on the version of your server you need to run the command.
+To check the version run the following command.

 {%highlight ruby%}

-[alon@localhost ~]$ sudo systemctl stop mariadb
+$ mysql --version
 {%endhighlight%}

-# Step 2: Start MariaDB Server with Safe Mode
-Start mariadb server with safe mode using <span style="color:#bb1919">*'mysqld_safe'*</span>.
-For that use the command  <span style="color:#bb1919">*'sudo mysqld_safe --skip-grant-tables &'*</span>.
+According to your version, you will see a similar output as shown below.

+MySQL Output

 {%highlight ruby%}
-[alon@localhost ~]$ sudo mysqld_safe --skip-grant-tables &
+mysql  Ver 14.14 Distrib 5.7.22, for Linux (x86_64) using  EditLine wrapper
 {%endhighlight%}

-After entering the above command, if you got `hang` as shown below, press `enter`.
-This will redirect you again to command line.
+MariaDB Output
 {%highlight ruby%}
+mysql  Ver 15.1 Distrib 10.1.33-MariaDB, for debian-linux-gnu (x86_64) using readline 5.2
+{%endhighlight%}

+**Note:** *Make sure you note your running database server version.
+You need this later.*

+## Step 1: Stop Your MySQL / MariaDB Server
+First, you need to stop your running server so that you can access your database manually.

+Stop MySQL Server
+{%highlight ruby%}
+$ sudo systemctl stop mysql
+{%endhighlight%}

+Stop MariaDB Server
+{%highlight ruby%}
+$ sudo systemctl stop mariadb
+{%endhighlight%}

+## Step 2: Restart Your MariaDB / MySQL Server In Safe Mode
+Start your database server without loading the grant tables.
+This means you are going to start the server without loading information about user privileges.

+This will allow you to access your database through a root user with no password.

+{%highlight ruby%}
-[root@localhost alon]# mysqld_safe --skip-grant-tables &
+$ sudo mysqld_safe --skip-grant-tables --skip-networking &
-[1] 1892
+{%endhighlight%}

+After entering the above command, your terminal may look similar as shown below.
+Press enter and you will be redirected to the command line.

+{%highlight ruby%}
-[root@localhost alon]# 191116 17:21:13 mysqld_safe Logging to '/var/log/mariadb/mariadb.log'.
+91116 17:21:13 mysqld_safe Logging to '/var/log/mariadb/mariadb.log'.
 191116 17:21:13 mysqld_safe Starting mysqld daemon with databases from /var/lib/mysql
 {%endhighlight%}

-{% include tip.html content= "--skip-grant-tables  runs the server without grants, which allows you to enter into the server without password and it is possible for user from other networks to connect to the server. " %}
+**Note:** *'--skip-grant-tables' run the server without grants, which allows you to enter into the server without a password and it is possible for users from other networks to connect to the server.
+Try to skip the network while you do this operation.*

-# Step 3: Login to MariaDB Server as Root
+## Step 3: Login MariaDB / MySQL Server as Root
-Now, you will be able  to login in mariaDB as  <span style="color:#bb1919">*'root'*</span> user.
-For that use the command <span style="color:#bb1919">*'mysql -u root'*</span>.
+Now, you will be able to login into the server as a root user.
 {%highlight ruby%}

-[alon@localhost ~]$ mysql -u root
+$ mysql -u root
 {%endhighlight%}

-You will be login to the mariadb server.
+In my case, I am using MariaDB and you can see that I am able to login in to the server as shown below.
 {%highlight ruby%}

-[alon@localhost ~]$ mysql -u root
 Welcome to the MariaDB monitor.
-Commands end with ; or \g.
+Commands end with; or \g.
 Your MariaDB connection id is 2
 Server version: 5.5.60-MariaDB MariaDB Server